Delaware2018/team-14/README.md

 # GrowthForce

 This program is intended to help [B+ foundation](https://bepositive.org) identify and target users to increase donations overall using data visualizations.
-It uses machine learning to determine target users in select regions and current data of donors and donor networks to identify top contribuitors and those with most referrals.
+It uses machine learning to determine target users in select regions and current data of donors and donor networks to identify top contributors and those with most referrals.

 # Project Overview